-In 1959, her mother and father, Bob, directed family camp for 80 campers.
-Her father, she noted, chaired the conference board when it discussed building Horizon House, where she and her mother live.
+In 1959, her mother and father, Bob, were deans of a family camp that drew about 80 participants.
+Her father, she noted, chaired the conference board of directors when it began talking about building Horizon House, where she and her mother now live.

 Doris Waggoner and Cathie Colbert visit familiar spots at Pilgrim Firs, having a pose from 1959 taken again.

-Photo provided by Doris Waggoner leadership camps.
-Cathie stayed at Doris' when she came to Seattle for meetings, and Doris visited Cathie in Vancouver.
-Doris introduced Cathie to her husband.
+Photo provided by Doris Waggoner